telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-overview.md

 * **Date Range**: RadDateTime Picker allows you to define a particular start and end date and choose a date in between.
 To learn more about this, visit [Key Features Date Range]({%slug datetime-picker-key-features%}) section.

-* **Vizualized Text Formatting**: You can choose what text to display when a date/time was picked through the DateTime Picker DisplayTextFormatter property.
+* **Vizualized Text Formatting**: You can choose what text to display when a date/time was picked through the DateTime Picker DisplayStringFormat property.
 For more info on this check the [Key Features - Display String]({%slug datetime-picker-key-features%}) section.

 * **Custom Templates**: Date and Time Picker provides templates for its header and footer.
 Also we have exposed templates for the picker placeholder and display text.
 For additional info go to [Custom Templates]({%slug datetime-picker-templates%})article.